Upgrading your office equipment? Recycling old computers and IT equipment hardware.

 What to do with your computer before recycling it

+It is important to know how to prepare a computer for disposal.
 Your office computers hold all kinds of sensitive information, including customer data, financial information and company documents.
 You need to ensure that all sensitive information has been removed properly.
 You don’t want to leave any retrievable data on your computers or devices including documents and spreadsheets, photos and movies, email and messages.

 Back up and delete your personal data